sachinlim/discord-bot/README.md

 It is made with [Discord.py](https://discordpy.readthedocs.io/en/stable/) API wrapper, and with how the API wrapper works, it allows the ability to store features for the bot in a separate class with the use of the [Discord.py cogs](https://discordpy.readthedocs.io/en/stable/ext/commands/cogs.html) feature.
 The features of this Bot can be found in the [cogs](cogs) directory.

+### Additional Bots

+As this was the first venture with creating bots, other Discord bots have also been created, which adopt certain [cogs](cogs) and include new ones.
+The other bots seeing the most use is the [hwsuk-bot](https://github.com/sachinlim/hwsuk-bot), which was created for a community of 19,000 hardware traders on Reddit, located in the UK.
+The bot is available to a growing community of 2000 users that are involved in the community's Discord server.

 ## Key Features

 * [eBay](https://www.ebay.co.uk/) sold price scraper for used items